ksahlin/strobemers/README.md

 ref_id  ref_pos query_pos   match_length_on_query
 ```

-Truncated example output from aligning sirv reads to transcripts (data above) which also highlights the stobemers strength compared to kmers:
+Small example output from aligning sirv reads to transcripts (data above) which also highlights the stobemers strength compared to kmers.
+While kmers can give a more nuanced differentiation (compare read hits to `SIRV606` and `SIRV616`) both the sequences are good candidates for downstream processing.
+In this small example, the strobemers produce fewer hits/less output needed for post clustering of matches, e.g., for downstream clustering/alignment/mapping.

 **Strobemers (2,15,50)**
 ```